-I am a community ecologist.
-Research in our lab is quite diverse, but generally focuses on increasing our understanding of the effects of wildlife loss and human disturbance on community structure and ecosystem function.
+Research in our lab lies at the intersection of community ecology, ecosystem ecology and conservation biology.
+Specifically we focus on understanding the effects of wildlife loss and human disturbance on community structure and ecosystem function.
 Recent work has focused particularly on effects of wildlife loss on human health and well-being.

 We look at these questions in a variety of systems, including sites in East Africa, Pacific Islands, and coastal California.
 We work at both local and global scales, and use a range of observational, experimental, and meta-analytical approaches.